 What’s more, the sneaker comes with a plush interior which heightens inshoe comfort while enhancing foot lockdown.

-This is a maximalist running shoes featuring an updated version of the J-Frame technology and a firm EVA foam cushioning.
+This is a maximalist running shoe featuring an updated version of the J-Frame technology and a firm EVA foam cushioning.
 This results in a responsive and supportive platform which keeps you comfortable during running.

 The underfoot platform also utilizes Early Stage Meta-Rocker design which is responsible for smooth heel-to-toe transitions.
 This design also aids in alleviating pressure from the toe area.

-The bottom of the sneaker is wrapped with a sticky rubber guarantees secure traction on the road.
+The bottom of the sneaker is wrapped with a sticky rubber which guarantees secure traction on the road.
 The underside also features deep tread patterns to enhance grip.
 Plus the strategically-placed grooves allow the platform to flex appropriately during heel-to-toe transition.

 The foot compartment features a breathable fabric which keeps your feet ventilated.
 This eliminates stuffiness from overheating and sweating.

-The fabric is also features 3D Printed overlays which are responsible for support while protecting the fabric from wear and tear.
+The fabric also features 3D Printed overlays which are responsible for support while protecting the fabric from wear and tear.